Mature Masculine

 A healthy beginner's mind in the Seeker:

-Holds knowledge lightly: It doesn't cling to what it knows.
+Holds knowledge lightly: Doesn't cling to what it knows.

-Remains teachable: It learns from anyone, even those with less formal knowledge.
+Remains teachable: Learns from anyone, even those with less formal knowledge.

 The Seeker knows that thinking he has arrived ends growth.